28 Jan What are the Main Questions that Physiotherapists at Open Health Clinic are asked?

 Where can I get Physiotherapy?

-Right here at the Open Health Clinic!
+Right here with one of our expert Ascot based Physios at the Open Health Clinic!
 Our friendly and experience team are happy to help you with whatever problem you may be encountering and can give you expert advice on the right treatment options for you.
 If you wish to find out what the right treatment for you is, then take a look around our website or by calling a member of our lovely team on 01344625475.
 There is also an online appoint request option, this can be accessed by simply clicking here.

 Jack is part of the marketing team and enjoys helping patients understand the treatments offered at Openhealth and the positive effect that Osteopathy & Physiotherapy can have on peoples lives.